vita-student-projects/3d_human_pose_estimation_gr15/README.md

 Train protocol A was implemented as a first proof-of-concept algorithm by us.
 The goal was to ensure that our backbone implemenentation yields somewhat usable results.

 Train protocol B follows the pre-configured protocol in the original code [^3].

+In both cases, we used the default learning rate and a batch size of 4 or 6.

 Remarks
 - One epoch with 10,0000 samples on our system took about 3 hours